hellojukay/icons/README.md

 # icons
-display all icon name in current system
+display all icons name in current system

 # install
 ```shell